marius-grigaliunas/bloomer/README.md

   - fixed.

 - Add a profile settings view, where the user can check and edit the settings like the notification settings, measurements,

+- Generate a push token for every user as it's the notifications are set up

+- Make that the new users have their userId the same as the documentId containing the user data.
+For now, I will change it manually in appwrite.